bralri/bralri/src/blog/how-i-made-build-a-vessel.md

 function saveFile(strData, fileName) {

     const link = document.createElement('a');

-    if (typeof link.download === 'string') {
+    /* check if jpeg is supported by the browser */ if (typeof link.download === 'string') {

-        document.body.appendChild(link);
+        /* if it is, append the 'link' and set variables */ document.body.appendChild(link);

         link.download = fileName;
         link.href = strData;
         link.click();

-        document.body.removeChild(link);
+        /* remove anchor tag from body */ document.body.removeChild(link);

     } else {

+        /* if jpeg is not supported by the browser, */ /* download file data without jpeg extention */ /* users can then append the file extention themselves */ /* and convert to whichever file format they want */

         location.replace(uri);
     };
 }